lxkruse/telegram_server_stats/README.md

 To get started simply follow these steps:

 - download the contents of this repository and run the setup.sh
-- set up a Telegram bot (see https://core.telegram.org/bots#6-botfather) and store your API-Token as api_token.txt in running directory
+- set up a Telegram bot (see https://core.telegram.org/bots#6-botfather) and store your API-Token in api_token.txt in running directory
 - run telegram_server_stats.py as root